Consumed REST Services

 You can add a header for any HTTP request you have specified in your document.
 To add a header, do the following:

-1. Open the Headers tab and click New.
+1. Open the Headers tab and click Add header.

 2. In the Key field, click the drop-down and choose from the list of the most commonly used HTTP headers.
-You can also create a custom header by selecting Custom and adding in the value.
+You can also create a custom header by typing directly in the key field and adding a value in the Value field.

 3. Click OK.
 To test the header, click Send.